Published on July 30, 2022 Updated on May 12, 2023

 The complex relationship between the communication and socializing difficulties associated with autism, and its concurrent disruptions to the caregiver-child bond, makes it difficult to determine how much autism impacts the development of a secure attachment style.
 And also how the formation of an attachment style affects the symptoms of autism.
 Moreover, research in the area is somewhat limited and conflicting.

-Yet, there is a clear relationship between ASD and attachment, and an awareness of this association may help caregivers, adults with ASD, and professionals in the area understand how to best manage symptoms and facilitate the development of a secure attachment style.
+Yet, there is a clear relationship between ASD and attachment theory, and an awareness of this association may help caregivers, adults with ASD, and professionals in the area understand how to best manage symptoms and facilitate the development of a secure attachment style.

 Therefore, we have done our best to outline this relationship in light of the information that is available.
 This article will discuss: